-- We recognise that some pupils may have difficulties following the Wwhole Sechool rules due to a Special Educational Needs.
-Staff are given flexibility to adapt the Behaviour Ppolicy to meet these particular child's needs. - These include: - 'NNow/Next' boards with instant rewards - 'HHappy/SSad' boards using child's photograph - -'ttreat' box to choose an instant reward, once the child has completed an adult-led activity. - -uUse of Makaton ,-signs and symbols to reinforce behaviour messages. - -aAdaptinged curriculum to meet the child's needs- - -uUse of ABCC sheets to identify patterns of negative behaviours that the child may not be able to communicate themselves- - Termly SEN reviews will take place with parents/carers to share achievements and concerns where necessary.
+- Our school's culture consistently promotes high standards of behaviour of all children.
+However, school staff recognise that some behaviours are more likely to be associated with particular types of SEND. - Staff will ensure that they manage the behaviour of pupils with SEND effectively, using the graduated approach of assessment, plan, deliver and then review the impact of support being provided. - Staff will anticipate any likely triggers of misbehaviour and put into place support to prevent these, taking into consideration specific circumstances and requirements of the pupil concerned. - Some of the suggested strategies to support pupils with SEND and their behaviour include: - -'Now/Next' boards with instant rewards - -'Happy/Sad' boards using child's photograph - -'treat' box to choose an instant reward once the child has completed an adult-led activity - -use of Makaton signs and symbols to reinforce behaviour messages - -adapting curriculum to meet the child's needs - -use of ABCC sheets to identify patterns of negative behaviours that the child may not be able to communicate themselves - Termly SEN reviews will take place with parents/carers to share achievements and concerns where necessary.